 The TDM team used the place branding process based on the 7A Destination Branding System outlined in the book, Destination Branding for Small Cities.
 The 7A process follows a well-researched and consultative approach that generates community buy-in which is balanced with customer and competitor research.

 A Tourism Advisory Committee (TAC) was convened to act as a sounding board throughout the brand journey.
 It met five times at critical milestones and this allowed participants to gain an understanding of the research, the strategic rationale and for TDM to harness their insights and fine-tune elements of the strategy.

 Importantly, this approach empowered TAC members to become advocates and leaders during the later adoption and implementation phases and for them to become champions for the new brand.

 View or download the whole case study on Tillamook Coast destination branding (pdf) for details on the problem, key questions, the branding process, solutions and impact.

 Bill Baker is Chief Strategist for Total Destination Marketing and is internationally respected as an author, speaker and for his pioneer work in branding places of all sizes, from nations to small cities.
 He has more than 30 years destination branding and marketing experience in 25 countries.

 He is the author of the best-selling book “Destination Branding for Small Cities” and is a contributor to several leading books on destination branding published in Europe.

-Did you find this case study on branding Tillamook County in Oregon, USA useful?
+Enjoyed this case study on branding Tillamook County in Oregon, USA?
 Share and spread the word!